-Crisis Supports provide intervention and stabilization for a beneficiary experiencing a crisis.
-Crisis Supports are for a beneficiary who experiences acute crises and who presents a threat to the beneficiary's health and safety or the health and safety of others.
-These behaviors may result in the beneficiary losing his or her home, job, or access to activities and community involvement.
-Crisis Supports promote prevention of crises as well as assistance in stabilizing the beneficiary when a behavioral crisis occurs.
+Crisis Supports provide intervention and stabilization for individuals experiencing a crisis.
+Crisis Supports are for individuals who experience acute crises and who present a threat to the person's health and safety or the health and safety of others.
+These behaviors may result in the person losing his or her home, job, or access to activities and community involvement.
+Crisis Supports promote prevention of crises as well as assistance in stabilizing the individual when a behavioral crisis occurs.
 Crisis Supports are an immediate intervention available 24 hours per day, 7 days per week, to support the individual.
 Service authorization can be granted verbally or planned through the ISP to meet the needs of the individual.
-Following service authorization, any needed modifications to the ISP and individual budget will occur within five working days of the date of verbal service authorization.
+Following service authorization, any needed modifications to the ISP and individual budget will occur within five (5) working days of the date of verbal service authorization.

-The Comprehensive Crisis Plan must be updated as warranted in collaboration with the team within 14 days of a crisis, in an effort to ensure it meets the beneficiary's needs and is reflective of anything learned from the crisis.
+The Comprehensive Crisis Plan must be updated as warranted in collaboration with the team within 14 days of a crisis, in an effort to ensure it meets the individual's needs and is reflective of anything learned from the crisis.